JourneyJ012/yaRSSa/readme.md

 # Yet another RSS app

 A simple RSS app in python that doesn't have sponsored content, ads or other crap.
+This likely isn't going to be updated for a long time.

 ## Features